DickinsonCollege/FarmData2/docs/WaysToContribute.md

 ## Fixing Issues and Adding Features

-The most common way to contribute to FarmData2 is though fixing issues or adding new features.
+The most common way to contribute to FarmData2 is through fixing issues or adding new features.
 A complete guide to making these types of contributions is provided in the [CONTRIBUTING](../CONTRIBUTING.md) document.

 ## Bug Reporting ##